 Tue, Jun 30th, 2020

-Tomás O’Dowd is a teacher at St Tiernan’s Community School in Balally, Dublin 16.
-As part of a project funded by Erasmus+ School Education, his secondary school collaborated with a school in Portugal on a project which focused on environmental awareness.
-Here he discusses the positive impact the programme and the project have had on the student body.
+Tomás O'Dowd is a teacher at St Tiernan’s Community School in Balally, Dublin 16.
+As part of the Erasmus+ European Exchange Programme, his secondary school collaborated with a school in Portugal on a project which focused on environmental awareness.
+Here he discusses the positive impact both the programme and the project had on the student body.

 Last year, students from St. Tiernans’s collaborated with students from Escola Secundaria De Lagoa, a second level school situated in the Algarve region.
 Together, students from both schools participated in a joint project called ‘Green Entrepreneurship and The Health of Europe’.

 The first phase of the Erasmus+ exchange involved students from Portugal travelling to Dublin in early February 2019.
 Throughout the week, students gained a greater understanding of some of the threats to our environment in Ireland.
 Indeed, they learned about the positive actions that can be taken to address these threats, including issues around the use and disposal of plastic waste.